donn/nudelta/Readme.md

 <h1 align="center"> ν∂ / nudelta </h1>

-> Note: This software is in EARLY ALPHA.
+> Note: This software is in beta.
+Nudelta is an unofficial product and is not affiliated with NuPhy Studio.

 A (WIP) open-source alternative to the [Nuphy Console](https://nuphy.com/pages/nuphy-console) for the [Air75 Mechanical Wireless Keyboard](https://nuphy.com/collections/keyboards/products/air75) by reverse-engineering the keyboard's USB protocol.